zhanymkanov/fastapi-best-practices/README.md

 ### 2. Excessively use Pydantic for data validation
 Pydantic has a rich set of features to validate and transform data.

-In addition to regular features like required, non-required fields and default data, it has built-in comprehensive data processing params like regex, enums for limited allowed options, length validation, email validation, etc.
+In addition to regular features like required & non-required fields with default values, it has built-in comprehensive data processing tools like regex, enums for limited allowed options, length validation, email validation, etc.
 ```python3
 from enum import Enum
 from pydantic import AnyUrl, BaseModel, EmailStr, Field, constr